Calculate the stakes for greening up or Back/Lay arbing

 It also handles same-market and cross-market

-calculations, so we believe that it's the quickest, easiest, most accurate and most versatile Back/Lay betting calculator out there.
+calculations, so we believe that it's the best and most versatile Back/Lay betting calculator out there.

 And it's free